-Relating an orthographic view to a machinist or construction worker with the AutoCAD system is easy and accurate.
-You can always control precision of the dimension with the Standard style alreadv loaded in software.
-In the Circular and the Rectangular problems, you are being exposed to a measurement control system that will enable you to build the templates for many of the drawings to come.
+Relating an orthographic view to a machinist or construction worker with the AutoCAD system is exceptional and you can always control precision of the dimension with the Standard style already loaded in the software.
+In the Circular and the Rectangular problems, you are being exposed to a system of measurement control that will enable you to build the templates for many of the drawings to come.